awsdocs/aws-lambda-developer-guide/doc_source/intro-permission-model.md

 For the end\-to\-end AWS Lambda\-based applications to work, you have to manage various permissions\.
 For example:

-+ For event sources, except for the stream\-based services \(Amazon Kinesis Streams and DynamoDB streams\), you must grant the event source permissions to invoke your AWS Lambda function\.
++ For event sources, except for the stream\-based services \(Amazon Kinesis Data Streams and DynamoDB streams\), you must grant the event source permissions to invoke your AWS Lambda function\.

-+ For stream\-based event sources \(Amazon Kinesis Streams and DynamoDB streams\), AWS Lambda polls the streams on your behalf and reads new records on the stream, so you need to grant AWS Lambda permissions for the relevant stream actions\.
++ For stream\-based event sources \(Amazon Kinesis Data Streams and DynamoDB streams\), AWS Lambda polls the streams on your behalf and reads new records on the stream, so you need to grant AWS Lambda permissions for the relevant stream actions\.